Noise Levels in Weymouth Town, MA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 19,182 Weymouth Town residents, or 37.0%, live above that level.
 By land area, 39.5% of Weymouth Town is above 55 dBA.

 Average noise levels for Weymouth Town residents, grouped by direction from the center of Weymouth Town.
-Central Weymouth Town carries the highest population-weighted average; Eastern Weymouth Town carries the lowest.
-Just 26% of residents in Eastern Weymouth Town live in blocks above the EPA's 55 dBA threshold, about half the share in Central Weymouth Town.
+The highest population-weighted average is in western Weymouth Town; the lowest is in eastern Weymouth Town, where just 28% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Normal conversation an arm’s length away